jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     - unicast_prefix_v4
     - unicast_prefix_v6

+5. Install Jalapeno Graph Processors - Jalapeno's base installation includes the Topology and Link-State data processors.
+We have since written some addtitinoal processors which mine the existing data collections and create enriched topology models or graphs.
+We'll add these additional processors to our Jalapeno K8s cluster via a simple shell script.

-5. Install Jalapeno Graph Processors - ssh to Jalapeno VM and run the following commands:
+   - ssh to Jalapeno VM and run the following commands:
     ```
     ssh cisco@198.18.128.101